mdparkes/gnnchemo/README.md

 curl -o $ROOT_DIR/gnnchemo/data/tcga_exprs.tsv $FILE_URL
 ```

+# Notes
+The file `data/processed_drug_df.csv` contains the fully preprocessed drug data for modeling.
+The files
+`src/get_gdc_data.R` and `src/process_drug_df.R` are only included for reference and should not be run.
+Manual data
+processing steps were performed between scraping the data with `src/get_gdc_data.R` and writing the final
+preprocessed file with `src/process_drug_df.R`

 ## Troubleshooting

 If conda is slow to solve the environment, try setting the channel priority to strict: